Pets Are People Too

 While it stopped just short of looking into what it takes to memorialize your pet, The New Yorker Magazine recently reported some startling statistics that surely give credence to the idea that many people do indeed live by the mantra that pets are people too.
 “Despite the recession, pet-related expenditures this year are expected to increase five percent over 2008, in part owing to outlays on luxury items like avian manicures and canine bath.
 'We have so many customers who say they'd eat macaroni and cheese before they'd cut back on their dogs,' a Colorado pet-store owner recently told the Denver Post.
 In a survey released this past August, more than half of all dog, cat, and bird owners reported having bought presents for their animals during the previous twelve months, often for no special occasion, just out of love,” the article reports.

-This article does not address the idea of memorializing your pet specifically, but just a tiny bit of independent research reveals that the pets are people too attitude applies to pets as much in death as in life.
-Just do a quick search online for pet memorials, and you will find hundreds of articles and blogs that offer (sometimes surprisingly creative) ideas for ways to memorialize your pet in as elaborate – and meaningful – a way as any other loved one.
+This article does not address the idea of memorializing your pet specifically, but just a tiny bit of independent research reveals that the 'pets are people too' attitude applies to pets as much in death as in life.
+Just do a quick search online for pet memorials, and you will find hundreds of articles and blogs that offer (sometimes surprisingly creative) ideas for ways to pay tribute to your companion animal in as elaborate – and meaningful – a way as any other loved one.
 Despite all this discussion, statistics are hard to come by that give a scientific idea of just how popular the phenomena of pet memorials has become.
-But that shouldn't lead to the conclusion that pet memorials are not popular, by any means.
+However, that shouldn't lead to the conclusion that pet memorials are not popular, by any means.
 Plenty of anecdotal evidence prevails from bloggers of every creed, all pointing back to the idea that pets are people too and so, therefore, it is perfectly natural to memorialize your pet with all the love and affection you might afford any member of your family.
 We will finish this article by summarizing just a few of the ideas that people have come to adopt for memorializing their pets.

 Pet cremation urns are possibly the most popular type of memorial product for pets, and, after reading the opening of this article, it should probably come as no surprise to you to learn that pet cremation urns are certainly designed with the idea that pets are people too.
 In fact, a great number of makers of pet cremation urns have taken to designing pet urns that are almost identical in every way (except perhaps size) to the lines of cremation urns they sell for humans.
 It is not uncommon for pet owners to declare as a last wish that their own remains be stored permanently for eternity in a cremation urn that matches one for their favorite beloved pet.
 But even if this is not the practice you will choose for your needs, pet cremation urns offer you plenty of choices for ways to memorialize your pet in an elegant style suiting your most beloved friend.